kibook/s1kd-tools/tools/s1kd-instance/README.md

 DESCRIPTION
 ===========

-The *s1kd-instance* tool produces an "instance" of an S1000D CSDB object, derived from a "master" (or "source") object.
-The tool supports multiple methods of instantiating an object:
+The *s1kd-instance* tool produces "instances" of S1000D CSDB objects, derived from "master" (or "source") objects.
+The tool supports multiple methods of instantiating objects:

 -   Filtering on user-supplied applicability definitions, so that non-applicable elements and (optionally) unused applicability annotations are removed in the instance.
 The definitions can be supplied directly or read from a PCT (Product Cross-reference Table).

--   Filtering on skill levels and security classifications.
+-   Filtering on skill levels and security classifications to remove sensitive data.

 -   Using a CIR (Common Information Repository) to produce a standalone instance from a CIR-dependent master.

--   Changing various pieces of metadata in the instance.

 Any combination of these methods can be used when producing an instance.

+The applications for this tool include:

+-   Delivering customized data modules or publications to different customers.

+-   Creating customized instances of CSDB objects which are maintained within the CSDB.

+-   As a backend to filter content or resolve CIR dependencies at runtime in an electronic viewer application.

 OPTIONS
 =======